awkwardusername/station-queue/README.md

 - Users can join queues for multiple stations.
 - Persons can view and pop the queue for their station.
 - Admin can create new stations.
+- Queue positions start from 100 for better user experience.

 ## Getting Started